SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/bo/README.md

 }
 ~~~

 > Note that the code has errors.
-It is ok now, we have to create another view first.
+It is ok now, you have to create another view first.

-7. Choose **Save** button.
+7. Choose **Save**.

   ![Alt text](../common-images/save-button.png)

-### Task 2: Create geo location view entity
+## 2. Create Geo Location View Entity

-1. Right click on the database table **ZBUPAGEO** created in the previous exercise.
+1. Right-click the **ZBUPAGEO** database table created in the previous part.

-2. Choose **New Data Definition** option in the context menu.
+2. Choose **New Data Definition** in the context menu.

   ![New Object](img/new-data-definition.png)